Atri-Labs/framework-docs/docs/getting-started/installation/install_prereqs.md

 Before we get started with the framework, please ensure that you satisfy the following prerequisities.

 :::note
-Use CMD instead of Git Bash in Windows.
+Use CMD instead of Git Bash/Powershell in Windows.
 :::

 ### 1. Python >=3.8 & <=3.10.8